adaltas/ece-devops-2024-fall/project/instructions.md

 2. Create configuration:
   - route requests between 2 different versions of your app
   - traffic shifting between 2 different versions of your app

-### 8. Implement Monitoring to your containerized application

-1. Install Prometheus and Grafana to your K8s cluster

-2. Set up monitoring with Prometheus:

-  - Prometheus should contact the application (eg. health check endpoint) and pull its status
-  - You should be able to see the status of the application on Prometheus

-3. Set up monitoring with Grafana:

-  - Link it to the Prometheus server and display the monitored applications
-  - Create alerts and trigger them by shutting down your applications.

-> Note.
-You can imagine something different and set up monitoring (eg. memory usage, CPU time, ...)

 ### 9. Document your project